-An aerial lift may be used for indoor and outdoor projects, but the type of lift required for these projects can vary.
+A painting lift may be used for indoor and outdoor projects, but the type of lift required for these projects can vary.
 For instance, an electric scissor lift for indoor painting can be a great option for painting a high ceiling in a home or business.
 Meanwhile, a boom lift can provide access to every inch of a building’s exterior, so painters can use the lift to apply a consistent coat across a home or business.

 AerialLiftCertification.com helps any aerial lift or scissor lift painter prepare for on-the-job hazards.
 Our affordable training courses are ideal for both beginner and advanced aerial lift operators.
 It doesn’t matter how experienced you are – what matters is whether or not you’re OSHA certified.

-Safety Painting: Tips for Painting at Heights on an Aerial Lift
+Tips for Painting at Heights on an Aerial Lift

 1. Organize Your Tools